PranitThomas/Emotion-Detection-from-Facial-Expressions/README.md

 # Emotion Detection from Facial Expressions

 This project implements a real-time pipeline for detecting human emotions from facial expressions using a deep learning approach.
-The system integrates a YOLOv11 model for face detection and an improved GoogleNet architecture for emotion classification, achieving a test accuracy of 69.63% on the challenging FER2013 dataset.
+The system integrates a YOLOv11 model for face detection and an improved GoogleNet architecture for emotion classification, achieving a test accuracy of 69.63% on the FER2013 dataset.

 ## Table of Contents
 - [Project Overview](#project-overview)